-Food Safety Investigation: Various brands of pistachios and pistachio-containing products recalled due to possible Salmonella contamination
+Food safety investigation: Pistachios and pistachio products recalled due to possible Salmonella contamination

 The Public Health Agency of Canada is leading the investigation into the outbreak of Salmonella infections linked to various brands of pistachios and pistachio-containing products.
-For the latest information, refer to the Public Health Notice on this active outbreak.
+For the latest information, refer to the Public Health Notice.

 On this page